© 2022 GOECO | All rights reserved

 At the core, the goal of this project is the ongoing completion of biological surveys that contribute to increased scientific knowledge and the overall conservation efforts of this particular area.
 In the field you will work collecting important data and learn a vast array of research skills.
 With many dawn patrols in the plan, you will get to see some spectacular sunrises on Totrugero’s breathtaking Caribbean beaches.
 At the station you will learn the technical side of working in the field, analyzing, processing and recording data.

 The first two days are spent running through introductions to base, GVI and also Health & Safety procedures.For volunteers staying two weeks, training for the jaguar and other survey projects will be given during the first week.
 Volunteers are expected to participate in other surveys as well.
 They will also be doing the ‘jag walk’ (15 mile walk) on the Thursday of the second week.

 Although jaguar-related research activities will your main focus, during your time you will also gain a holistic understanding of the Costa Rican rainforest and its ecosystem by conducting other important research, which may include studies of turtles (seasonal), aquatic birds, amphibian monitoring and biological assessment surveys.
 Volunteers will go on two surveys a day, with the exception of Friday afternoons and Saturdays which is free time.
 Once a week volunteers will also be on kitchen duty.

 A day in the life of a volunteer:

-It is important to note that the emphasis of the programmes can change according to the time of year.
+Please note that the emphasis of the program can change according to the time of year.